Multiplayer experiences are the heart of VRChat, so creating a world that reacts to players and synchronizes the data between them is key.

 This node is used in Manual Sync mode to flag the variables on the target UdonBehaviour for Serialization during the next Network Tick, which does not happen every frame.
 This node works will with the OnPreSerialization Event node.
 You trigger "RequestSerialization" and then the OnPreSerialization event will trigger during the next Network Tick.
 At that point, you can update any variables to the values you would like to be synced.

-You can sync variables of the following types:
+You can sync variables and arrays of variables of the following types:

 Using an Event to fire a change takes 2 steps: